A-Mac2513/cover_letter_maker/README.md

 ## Version 1 ##
 In this version the app will have limited functionality.
 It will have single button as the UI, in which once it has been clicked the user chooses the file, and the Custom Cover Letter will be generated in the same directory the file was chosen from.
+### Things I learned ###
+I used the app to remove the word "VERIFIED" from the string that came back when I grabbed the Role_Name.
+Problem was it replaced it with a non-breaking space instead of a whitespace.
+So I had no idea why i was getting a role name with extra spaces at the end in my cover letter file.
+After 2hrs of playing with regex and string manipulation, i got the bright idea (should have maybe started here) to print out the ascii code, look that up to find out what it was, then use the unicode for a non-breaking space to put into the replaceAll().

 ## Version 2 ##
 In this version the app will have the same functionality as v1, however, added will be a drop down to select where the job posting came from (the most popular 3 or 4 to start).